IngrahamHSTF/ingrahamtf.github.io/README.md

 * [Seattle Pulic Schools Coronavirus Page](https://www.seattleschools.org/district/calendars/news/what_s_new/coronavirus_update)
 * [The Washington Interscholastic Athletics Association](http://www.wiaa.com/)

-We have also included **SUGGESTED WORKOUT LINKS** and we will keep these updated weekly.
+We have also included [**SUGGESTED WORKOUT LINKS**](workouts/)and we will keep these updated weekly.

 Our hope is to soon have some sort of team-wide chat solution in place, so keep an eye out for that.
-But there is no need to wait for that.
-[Contact us if you have questions.](mailto:ingrahamtrackandfield@gmail.com) We still miss you!
+But there is no need to wait for that: [Contact us if you have questions.](mailto:ingrahamtrackandfield@gmail.com) We still miss you!

 # [Workouts](workouts/)